ASGuard-UCI/FlyTrap/README.md

 - `results_epoch-1.json`: The tracker output after the attack.
 - `metric_epoch-1.json`: The mASR on each evaluation video.

-To get the detailed metric, run the following command to get the final results and refer to Table I and II in the paper.
+To get the detailed metric, run the following command to get the final results and refer to Tables I and II in the paper.
 You can specify the config file from the following list one by one and get the final results.

 - `mixformer_tgt`
 - `siamrpn_alex_tgt`